Construction Management in Oklahoma City, OK

 The scope below is the field-level definition of construction management on a Oklahoma City project.
 Each item is treated as an owned activity with a lead, an inspection, and a turnover expectation, not a generic line on the bid form.

-• Budget controls, forecasting, and reporting cadence
+• Budget controls, monthly forecasting, change management logs, and owner reporting cadence

-• Quality oversight, safety coordination, and closeout
+• Quality oversight, safety program review, field coordination, and owner-agency inspection support through to closeout

 Delivery Process